Canon 1D X Mark II vs G15

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G15 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G15 was succeeded by the Canon G16.
+Both the 1DX Mark II and the G15 have been discontinued, but can regularly be found used on eBay.
+The G15 was replaced by the Canon G16, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon 1D X Mark II better than the Canon G15 or vice versa?
 The listing below highlights the relative strengths of the two models.